-The discount rate used to measure the total pension liability was 7.90%.
+The discount rate used to measure the total pension liability was 7.65%, a decrease from 7.90% for the year ended June 30, 2017.
 The projection of cash flows used to determine the discount rate assumed plan member contributions will be made at the current contribution rate and that the Town contributes at rates equal to the actuarially determined contribution rates.
 For this purpose, only employer contributions that are intended to fund benefits of current plan members and their beneficiaries, are included.
 Projected employer contributions that are intended to fund the service costs of future plan members, and their beneficiaries, as well as projected contributions from future plan members, are not included.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.